A Sicilian Immigrant With a Passion For Sports

 In his free time, Umberto joined a bowling league, which is where he met his future wife, Estelle.
 Estelle was also on a team with her friend, Maria, and her sister, Ann, and Ann’s husband, Jim.
 Umberto happened to know Ann from the university and came to watch their team perform.
 Ann introduced Umberto to her sister, Estelle, and the two hit it off right away.
 They married and had two children, Tom and Nancy.
 “He was a good father,” Tom says.
 “He got us into every sport under the sun and went to all of our games religiously.
 He had a real passion for sports.
 His dream as a kid was to make the major leagues in baseball, but it didn’t happen, so he decided to teach and coach instead.”

-After a few years together, Patty was offered a job in North Carolina, so she and Umberto and Patty’s daughter from a previous marriage, Jennifer, moved to Charlotte.
-After a few years there, they moved again to New Jersey for a new job for Patty.
-At this point, Umberto was retired.
-In all, they were together for about twelve years when Umberto started to show serious signs of aging and was eventually diagnosed with Parkinson’s.
+After a few years together, Patty was offered a job in North Carolina, so she and Umberto and Patty’s daughter, Jennifer, moved to Charlotte.
+They remained for several years until they again moved for Patty’s job, this time to New Jersey.
+At this point, Umberto was already retired, so it didn’t matter to him where they moved.
+In all, Umberto and Patty were together for about twelve years before Umberto started to show serious signs of aging and was eventually diagnosed with Parkinson’s.
 In the end, Patty could not deal with Umberto’s disease, and the two divorced.
 Patty and Jennifer remained in New Jersey, and Umberto returned to North Carolina.
-He lived there on his own for about four or five years until his Parkinson’s had progressed to the point that he could no longer care for himself.
+He lived there on his own for about four or five years until his Parkinsons had progressed to the point that he could no longer care for himself.

 Defeated and depressed, he returned to Chicago and moved in with his daughter, Nancy, who cared for him with the help of Tom and his wife, Leyla, who lived in the apartment below.
 Nancy and Tom tried valiantly for a year to care for their father, but it began to be too much.
 Whenever they would bring up the topic of a nursing home, however, Umberto became very angry and was completely resistant to the idea.
 Nancy and Tom, struck with horrible guilt, sought out the help of a therapist to deal with their many feelings about Umberto and what to do.
 Eventually, the arrived at the decision to place Umberto in a nursing home for everyone’s well-being.